About

-In 2016, four key priorities emerged as core guiding constructs that have - and will continue to - shape the mission, vision and values of The Country Day School: Support, Know and Inspire; Balance and Innovate; Build and Engage our Community; and Enhance our Financial Sustainability.
-These four key themes continue to provide the framework of our overarching mission in what we do to provide the foundation for your child(ren)’s educational journey as a CDS student.
+In 2016, four key priorities emerged as the foundation of The Country Day School’s mission, vision, and values—principles that have shaped our journey and will continue to guide us: Support, Know and Inspire; Balance and Innovate; Build and Engage our Community; and Enhance our Financial Sustainability.
+These priorities form the framework of our commitment to providing an exceptional educational experience for your child(ren) at CDS.

 CDS will provide an approach toward instruction that is rooted in a deep understanding of our students.
 We will support wellness for all and continue to attract inspirational and caring faculty and staff.